usnistgov/800-63-3/sp800-63c/sec8_security.md

     secondary authenticator.
 In any of the above scenarios, the secondary authenticator can be used to impersonate the subscriber.

-Finally, in order for the subscriber’s authentication to the RP to be useful, the binding between the secret used to authenticate to the RP and the assertion data referring to the subscriber needs to be strong.
+Finally, in order for the subscriber's authentication to the RP to be useful, the binding between the secret used to authenticate to the RP and the assertion data referring to the subscriber needs to be strong.